Aloyr20/Intro-To-Computer-Graphics-Class-Activity-02/README.md

-All Visual Effect Shaders Implemented In Order Left To Right
+All Visual Effect Shaders Implemented In Order Left To Right in first Image, Right to Left In Second Image

 1. Transparency
 2. Standard Specular PBR